zimolzak/birthday-party/list.md

 Same deal: these are all things that I would get a lot of use out of.

 - Nintendo Switch??
 Around $300.

+- Any battery-powered **wristwatch** with a chronograph (stopwatch) built-in.
+Seiko or Timex are reasonable.
+Not fancy.

 - **Old-timey "straight key"** for Morse code.
 Search ebay for "navy flameproof" or "vintage straight key."
 Ideally get one that has all